 Available for most VR headsets including Oculus Go, Rumii is an app that does what you should now expect from a VR meeting tool.
-The included environments all have one central screen where you can activate “widgets” such as whiteboard, media player, screen sharing, PDFs, etc. You can also activate a whiteboard “layer” on top of documents shown on the screen.
+The included environments all have one central screen where you can activate “widgets” such as whiteboard, media player, screen sharing, PDFs, etc. You can also activate a whiteboard “layer” on top of documents or images shown on the screen.

 Rumii’s developer Doghead Simulations are focused on the education and training market segment.
 They are open to creating any bespoke content and simulations/trainings inside the Rumii platform, if you have specific needs.

 The user interface with menu navigation, in-app tool selection, etc, has a basic and somewhat clunky feel, but it does the job.
 This is of course a subjective opinion – many users are very happy with the tool.